ivan-onchain/my-cut-protocol-audit/audit-data/findings.md

     }
 ```

-### [S-#] There is not a function to sweep the remaining amount due the loss of precision at the division.
+### [H-1] There is not a function to sweep the remaining amount due the loss of precision at the division.

 **Description:**